Adverse Selection

 Conclusion

-Adverse selection is a significant factor affecting retail traders.
-By understanding its implications and developing strategies to mitigate its impact, you can enhance your trading performance and decision-making abilities.
+Adverse selection significantly impacts retail traders.
+By understanding its implications and developing strategies to mitigate its effects, you can enhance your trading performance.